palaeoware/trevosim/JOSS/paper.md

 # Availability

 TREvoSim v3.0.0 source code and binaries are freely available from [Zenodo](https://doi.org/10.5281/zenodo.10866261) and [GitHub](https://github.com/palaeoware/trevosim).
-Newer releases of the REvoSim software will be available on GitHub.
+Newer releases of the TREvoSim software will be available on GitHub.
 Fully documentation is available from [ReadTheDocs](https://trevosim.readthedocs.io/en/latest/).

 # Acknowledgements